REtokenDAO/projects/2021/HeroX/sr5/hardware/narrative.md

 **Solution**

 Improve the adoption of cutting-edge American Made solar technology by creating "next-gen" subdivisions called TokenTown.
 TokenTown is going to be a model neighborhood we can deploy all over the country.
-Every house will have solar by design for three reasons: 1) the extra power generated can support larger households and promote community living without significantly higher costs; 2) the power not needed by the house can support super-computers that create cryptocurrency "cryptomines" which are currently cost prohibitive because
+Every house will have solar by design for three reasons: 1) the extra power generated can support larger households and promote community living without significantly higher costs; 2) the power not needed by the house can support super-computers that create cryptocurrency "cryptomines" which are currently cost prohibitive because of their excessive power consumption; and 3) the value of the cryptocurrency can be used to offset rent or mortgage costs.
+This self-contained cycle is sustainable, affordable, and perpetual which can provide affordable housing and most important to us, use solar power to turn renters into owners.
+Even after accounting for the cryptomines, we expect out solar deployment to end up net energy positive.

-It will be built in Qualified Opportunity Zone (OZ) Fund tracts, with the initial parcel in sunny Colorado.
+The initial TokenTown and hopefully all subsequent models will be built in Qualified Opportunity Zone (OZ) Fund tracts across the country.
+The initial parcel will be in sunny Colorado.
+Opportunity Zones are identified urban and rural initiatives chosen by every Governor.
+By emphasizing solar and providing non-traditional capital through blockchain financing, we expect a high number of our community members will be people of color, single mothers, and LGBTQ.

-TokenTown is a model subdivision that is going to be financed through SEC registered Regulation Crowdfunding with securities and security tokens.
-We will also deploy bitcoin mining hardware and/or other blockchain server infrastructure that will make use of the extra energy generated from this net positive energy subdivision.
+TokenTown will likely be financed through SEC registered Regulation Crowdfunding (Reg.
+CF) with securities and security tokens.

+**Team**

+Our diverse leadership team includes several people of color, women, and a person with a disability.
+We represent multiple states in the US.
+We have a variety of technical expertise in institutional finance, IT, blockchain, decentralized finance, and community building.

 Name	LinkedIn
 Twitter	Bio